MicrosoftDocs/VBA-Docs/api/Access.ListBox.ColumnOrder.md

 ## Remarks

 To set or change this property for a table or query by using Visual Basic, you must use a column's **Properties** collection.
-For details about using the **Properties** collection, see **Properties**.
+For more information about using the **Properties** collection, see **[Properties](Access.ListBox.properties.md)**.

-> [!NOTE]
-> The **ColumnOrder** property isn't available in Design view.
+The **ColumnOrder** property isn't available in Design view.

-The **ColumnOrder** property applies to all fields in Datasheet view and to form controls (such as List box) when the form is in Datasheet view.
-This property controls what column order the elements of the form are displayed in when the form is displayed as a datasheet.
+The **ColumnOrder** property applies to all fields in Datasheet view and to form controls when the form is in Datasheet view.

 In Datasheet view, a field's **ColumnOrder** property setting is determined by the field's position.
 For example, the field in the leftmost column in Datasheet view has a **ColumnOrder** property setting of 1, the next field has a setting of 2, and so on.
 Changing a field's **ColumnOrder** property resets the property for that field and every field to the left of its original position in Datasheet view.